SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-In this case, if the ``init(name:)`` initializer of the superclass were ever called with an empty string as the name, the forced unwrap operation would result in a runtime error.
+In this case, if the ``init(name:)`` initializer of the superclass were ever called with an empty string as the name, the forced unwrapping operation would result in a runtime error.
 However, because it's called with a string constant, you can see that the initializer won't fail, so no runtime error can occur in this case.